 We all love having BBQ every now and then, and Chicken Tikka is one of the most beloved chicken recipes in our home, and am sure it is in many of your homes too!

-Bbq this on a grill over hot coals, using low heat to ensure the chicken is cooked through.
+BBQ this on a grill over hot coals, using low heat to ensure the chicken is cooked through.
 Make sure you oil the grill so that the chicken doesn't stick, and turn the pieces over every few minutes to get all sides equally done.
-Alternatively you can grill these in an oven at around 200 C until chicken is done.
+Alternatively you can grill these in an oven under a hot broiler/grill at around 200 C for about 25-30 minutes per side or until chicken is done.
 Similarly, turn them over once or twice on the oven tray so all sides are equally done.
 Of course, this tastes a LOT better done over coals, so if you have the option, use the bbq grill for best results!

-If there is any marinade leftover, you can add a bit of water to it and cook it over low heat until it thickens and is done, this can then be drizzled over your chicken when serving.
+While the chicken is cooking, put the leftover marinade in a pan, add a cup of water to it and simmer it over low heat until it thickens and is cooked through.
+Adjust salt if needed.
+This can then be drizzled over your chicken when serving.
 Keep the chicken wrapped in foil until time of serving to retain heat and moisture.

 Serve hot with salad, fries, cold drinks, raita, chutneys, naan...whatever you prefer!